awslabs/s3-connector-for-pytorch/README.md

 ### When to Use Each Reader

 - **Sequential Reader**: For processing entire files, and when repeated access to the data is required.
 Best for most general use cases.
-- **Range-based Reader**: For larger objects (100MB+) that require sparse partial reads or random access patterns, and in memory-constrained environments.
+- **Range-based Reader**: For larger objects (100MB+) that require sparse partial reads, and in memory-constrained environments.

+**Note**: S3Reader instances are not thread-safe and should not be shared across threads.
+For multiprocessing with DataLoader, each worker process creates its own S3Reader instance automatically.

 ### Examples